 When prompted by the code, select your identity.
 A folder with your

-initials will be created in data/analyses/
+initials will be created in data/analyses/.
+For

 example: